AeolusDev/Mulyo/README.md

 By following these steps, you should be able to effectively use the functionalities provided by the server and integrate them into your applications.

+## Updating packages
+You can update the packages by running `npm run update` in the project directory.

 ## Deployment

 After testing locally, consider deploying the server to a production environment using Netlify to make it accessible to users.
 Ensure that you update environmental variables and configurations accordingly for the production environment.